 If it’s connecting with how the shot feels more than it looks, then touch is probably your primary sense.
 Rehearsal swings and really connecting with the feel of the shot is an important process goal for you.
 You might want to try a waggle of the club before playing the shot to continue the focus on feel.

-Are you more aware of your swing’s rhythm and tempo?
+Are you more aware of your swing’s rhythm and tempo before you play the shot?
 If you are, then you are probably more auditory (sound) oriented.
 Focusing on some music that might connect you with your natural rhythm and tempo could help.

-If you’re someone who uses self-talk when you play your best, then you’re probably more verbal.
+If you’re someone who uses a lot of self-talk when you play your best, or you describe aspects of the shot to yourself verbally, then you’ll benefit from a verbal trigger.
 You might want an “action phrase” which can connect you both to a positive feeling and the shot you’re about to hit.

 Golf instructor Dan Hansen has put together a good list for finding out how you best process information in his article: Your Learning Style Affects How You Play